Pentax cameras: LX

 The Pentax LX model was a tough, professional-grade competitor to the Nikon F3, the Canon New F-1, Olympus OM-2, and Contax RTS cameras.
 It replaced the K2 DMD as the Pentax 35mm flagship.
 It is rugged, weatherised and sealed against dust, yet compact and light.
-It has interchangeable viewfinders (more than any of its rivals) and focussing screens; the S69 screen is particularly bright.
+It has interchangeable viewfinders (more than any of its rivals) and focusing screens; the S69 screen being particularly bright.
 The LX uses an advanced metering system that also reads the light falling on the film and the first shutter curtain during exposure, the TTL OTF (off the film) feature, a Minolta patent, but utilised in the Olympus OM-2 in 1975.
 The selected aperture value and shutter speed are shown in the viewfinder.
 It had a large range of accessories which were mostly not interchangeable with other contemporary cameras.
 It remained in production for more than 20 years.